-She was an Independent Non-Executive Director of Rex Industry Berhad from 1996 to February 2015 and was also a Senior Independent Non-Executive Director of Wong Engineering Corporation Berhad from 2001 until April 2014.
+She was an Independent Non-Executive Director of Rex Industry Berhad from 1996 to February 2015.

-She sits on the board of several private companies.
+She also sits on the board of several private limited companies.

-Tang Yin Kham has attended all five (5) board meetings held during the financial year ended 31 December 2014.
+Tang Yin Kham has attended all four (4) board meetings held during the financial year ended 31 December 2015.